-RECOMMENDED: Pandikona Dog – The Forgotten Indian Doberman
+READ MORE: Pandikona – The Indian Doberman

 Highlights: Affectionate, Loyal, Fearless.

 Sometimes referred to as the Poligar Hound, the Rajapalayam is a sight hound originating from the southern region of India.
 These Indian dogs were developed by the Chola dynasty as multi-purpose working and guard dogs.

 - Local folklore claims that 4 Rajapalayam dogs once killed a tiger defending their master.

 - Some researchers believe that the Dalmatian dog breed may have descended from the Rajapalayam.

 - In the mid-2000’s, the Indian Post started printing the Rajapalayam dogs on stamps.
 The purpose was to raise awareness of this prized Indian dog breed.